sandraabu/Forest-Health/README.md

 The project goal was to find out how the environmental factors affect tree health.

-The purpose of the work presented here was to develop a simple model that would assess tree condition and find out whether the model can predict the dynamics of real forest communities.
+The purpose of the work presented here was to develop a simple model that would assess tree condition and classify tree as healthy or deteriorating.

 ## Data collection